 Promotional: Promotional broadcast messages can contain ads and promotional materials, but can only be sent to subscribers who were active in the past 24 hours.

-Here’s a great example to guide you to set up Promotional Broadcast:
+Here’s a great example to guide you to set up a promotional broadcast:

 Send Broadcasts: Follow-Up